 About the Study

-The 8th Avenue South Multimodal Study is a partnership between the City of Berry Hill, Metro Nashville, and TDOT.
+The 8th Avenue South Multimodal Study is a partnership between the City of Berry Hill, and Metro Nashville.
 Funding for the study was made available through the Nashville Area MPO.

 The purpose of the study is to assess the changing land uses along the 8th Avenue South corridor and develop recommendations that improve safety, quality of life, and economic viability along the street while also maintaining mobility and accessibility for a variety of travel modes.
 The ways in which we get around Nashville involve more than just cars, and often impact neighborhoods that one drives through.
 This study is assessing how this corridor can be updated to evolve into a place for people to live and work as envisioned by NashvilleNext and the City of Berry Hill’s Community Development Code, while maintaining local and regional mobility needs.